 - Leave the TV on or play melodic sounding soothing music like Bach or Beethoven.

-- Use Pheromone Therapy in the environment with DAP FOR Dogs.
-Dog Appeasing Pheromone or DAP therapy communicates a sense of security and well being using a pheromone.
+- Use Pheromone Therapy in the environment with Adaptil (DAP) For Dogs.
+Adaptil with Dog Appeasing Pheromone (DAP) therapy communicates a sense of security and well being using a pheromone.
 The DAP pheromone is a synthesized copy of the pheromone released from the mammary glands of a mother dog when she nurses her puppies.
 This pheromone helps dogs feel safe and secure.
 Along with behavior modification techniques and medications, DAP can help manage the fear reactions of dogs left alone and can help minimize symptoms of excessive vocalization, destructive behavior, and house soiling.
-For more information click the link on DAP FOR Dogs.
+For more information click the link on Adaptil (DAP) For Dogs.
 This product is available at Deer Run Animal Hospital.

 Step Three: Greeting Upon Return